learn-academy-2021-charlie/apartment-app-celoazevedo/README.md

     - Devise, navigation from Header component
         X  Story: As a logged in user, I should be able to log out
     - Devise, navigation from Header component
-        Story: As an un-registered guest on the website, I can see a header element at the top of each page containing navigation to the other pages
+        X Story: As an un-registered guest on the website, I can see a header element at the top of each page containing navigation to the other pages

     ### Header component
         Process: